A Cubical Language for Bishop Sets: XTT in computability structures

 The essence of the canonicity argument for XTT lies in constructing a representable map functor $\Mor[\GlFun]{\ThCat}{\GlCat}$ together with a natural isomorphism $\Mor[\GlCell]{\Mod{\CCat}}{\GlProj\circ\GlFun}$ in the sense of Diagram~\ref{diag:gl-fun-cell} below:

+In keeping with the previous section, $\GlFun$ is constructed over an arbitrary model $\Mor[\Mod{\CCat}]{\ThCat}{\DF{\CCat}}$.
+Eventually, we shall specialize to the initial model of XTT and use this to derive canonicity.

-The informal definition of $\ThCat$ in Section~\ref{sec:functorial-semantics} may be encoded as an equational presentation, i.e.\ a sequence of generating families, representable families, operations, and equations in Uemura's syntactic (meta-)logical framework~\cite{uemura:2019}; this free generation of $\ThCat$ induces a (bi-categorical) universal property among representable map categories equipped with the structure of XTT.
-Therefore, to see that the canonical natural isomorphism $\GlCell$ exists, it will suffice to choose suitable isomorphisms $\GlCell{I}$ for just the \emph{generating} objects $I:\ThCat$; in all cases, the isomorphism $\GlCell{I}$ will be canonical (or even the identity), because we will always define $\GlFun{\Mor{I}{J}}$ to lie essentially over $\Mod{\CCat}{\prn{\Mor{I}{J}}}$.
+Recall that the specification of $\ThCat$ in Section~\ref{sec:functorial-semantics} is derived from the signature for XTT in Uemura's logical framework (see Section~\ref{sec:xtt:lf}).
+Therefore, to see that the canonical natural isomorphism $\GlCell$ exists, it will suffice to choose suitable isomorphisms $\GlCell{J}$ for just the \emph{generating} objects $J:\ThCat$, the components of the signature; in all cases, the isomorphism $\GlCell{J}$ will be canonical (or even the identity), because we will always define $\GlFun{\Mor{I}{J}}$ to lie essentially over $\Mod{\CCat}{\prn{\Mor{I}{J}}}$.